SanthoshiBoyina/BlogApplication/README.md

 ## Title : Blog Application Using MERN STACK

 ## Objective :
 In this MERN STACK Blog Application, a user logins to the application and can add, edit and delete his own blogs.
-The user is provided with "Read Only" facility with other user blogs so that the Security of the application is enhanced.
-This application also provides Search feature over all the blogs.
+The user is provided with a "Read Only" facility with other user blogs so that the Security of the application is enhanced.
+This application also provides a Search feature for All the Blogs.

 ## Tools :
 Visual Studio Code